SJTECollege/playground-graph-dijkstra/markdowns/dijkstra.md

 # Dijkstra's Algorithm

 Dijkstra's Algorithm allows you to calculate the shortest path between one node (you pick which one) and _every other node in the graph_.
-Let's study the algorithm with an explained example!
+You'll find a description of the algorithm at the end of this page, but, let's study the algorithm with an explained example!
 Let's calculate the shortest path between node C and the other nodes in our graph:

 ![Graph example](graph.png "")